 Citi virtual account numbers

 Citi offers virtual account numbers for select cards through a web-based tool or a downloadable program for PCs.
 With Citi’s tool you can generate virtual account numbers with dollar limits and set expiration dates.

 You can also view individual virtual account number information, including purchases made with virtual account numbers.
-Like the others, you can also close individual virtual account numbers with this tool from Citi.
+Additionally, you can close individual virtual account numbers with this tool from Citi.